 DVS has developed the written Program Discrimination Complaint Policies and Procedures and Employment Discrimination Complaint Policies and Procedures, comprehensive policies and procedures for receiving complaints from individuals who are receiving funded services at or are employees of a DVS subrecipient receiving funding grant funds from VOCA, VAWA, and FVPSA.
 DVS maintains an online, public copy of these policies, as well as a copy of the Methods of Administration and a downloadable Federal Civil Rights Complaint form that may be manually completed and forwarded to the MDHHS Equal Employment Opportunity (EEO) Officer, who serves as the Civil Rights Complaint Coordinator.
-The EEO Officer for the MDHHS is designated in the policy as the coordinating office for the civil rights complaint Policies and Procedures and the Employment Discrimination Complaint Policies and Procedures and the Employment Discrimination Complaint Policies procedure for receiving, documenting, processing, and resolving complaints filed.
+The EEO Officer for the MDHHS is designated in the policy as the coordinating office for the civil rights compliance process.
+The EEO Officer must fully comply with Program Discrimination Complaint Policies and Procedures and the Employment Discrimination Complaint Policies and Procedures, pertaining to handling of complaints, and which establishes an orderly, efficient, and effective procedure for receiving, documenting, processing, and resolving complaints filed.

-Civil Rights Compliant Coordinator Equal Employment Opportunity Officer Michigan Department of Health and Human Services 235 South Grand Avenue, Suite 708 P.O.
-Box 30037 Lansing, MI 48909 Phone: (517) 335-4722
+Civil Rights Compliant Coordinator

+Equal Employment Opportunity Officer

+Michigan Department of Health and Human Services

+235 South Grand Avenue, Suite 708

+P.O.
+Box 30037

+Lansing, MI 48909

+Phone: (517) 335-4722